CozyPlantlady/yarn-guardian/README.md

 ### Tablet
-Here you can see the main pages as viewed on tablet
+Here you can see the main pages as viewed on tablet.
+First how it looks like before user has logged in

 ![](doc/readme-images/readme-screenshot-tablet1.png "")

+Then the view after user has logged in.

 ![](doc/readme-images/readme-screenshot-tablet2.png "")

+Yarn stash with several yarns added.

 ![](doc/readme-images/readme-screenshot-tablet3.png "")

+Project page

 ![](doc/readme-images/readme-screenshot-tablet4.png "")

 ### Laptop